 - Should you choose to include the names of directors, all directors must be named.

 Is there anything worse than when you plan to meet someone and then they don’t turn up on time?
 What’s worse is when they don’t even get in touch to let you know they’re running late.
 For the majority of people, this is a huge bugbear.
 So, the same goes when it comes to a business.
-If you’ve set an appointment time for a client, make sure you honour it.
+If you’ve set an appointment time for a client, ensure you honour it.
 If you can’t attend due to unforeseen circumstances, let them know.

 “When you are punctual, your professional image appears polished and organised, rather than hurried and haphazard.”
 (Source: Corporate Class Inc)